 Spend time and involve key players before a business transition.

 Kate believes you will achieve the best results by investing time at the beginning of a business relationship or before a transition.
 You need a robust plan that accounts for the inevitable curve balls – a plan that has been developed early and involved all of the key people in your business.
+Kate facilitates workshops between parties before they enter into contracts, or to assess if they need to change or end contracts, so that they can identify what all parties really want and need.
+This includes shareholders and partnerships but also independent groups wanting to collaborate on projects.

 “Traditionally, people visit their lawyer or accountant.
 They complete the necessary documents, often with a looming deadline, and not everyone gets the opportunity to ask questions or absorb information properly.
 This can lead to misunderstandings, which may not come out for some time – and, by then, relationships have begun to sour.
 I take time with the whole group to get everyone on the same page.”